Lightning supports the most popular logging frameworks (TensorBoard, Comet, etc…).

 Configure console logging¶

 Lightning logs useful information about the training process and user warnings to the console.
 You can retrieve the Lightning logger and change it to your liking.
-For example, adjust the logging level or redirect output for certain modules to log files:
+For example, increase the logging level to see fewer messages like so:

 Read more about custom Python logging here.

 When training a model, it’s useful to know what hyperparams went into that model.
 When Lightning creates a checkpoint, it stores a key “hyper_parameters” with the hyperparams.

 lightning_checkpoint = torch.load(filepath, map_location=lambda storage, loc: storage) hyperparams = lightning_checkpoint['hyper_parameters']

 Some loggers also allow logging the hyperparams used in the experiment.
 For instance, when using the TestTubeLogger or the TensorBoardLogger, all hyperparams will show in the hparams tab.

 Loggers also allow you to snapshot a copy of the code used in this experiment.
 For example, TestTubeLogger does this with a flag:

 from pytorch_lightning.loggers import TestTubeLogger logger = TestTubeLogger('.', create_git_tag=True)